How is Eleuthera different from other islands in the Bahamas or the Caribbean? It's simply this...

 Above are a few beaches, just to give you a first impression

 And here's an example of an Atlantic side beach at Wykee Estates next to Sky Beach Club, 3 miles north of Governor's Harbour in the center of the island.

-Here's a fascinating story of a snorkeler and spear fisherman who spent a whole summer on Eleuthera.
+Here's a fascinating story of a snorkeler and spear fisherman who spent a whole summer on our island.

 Or visit Queen's Bath, 0.6 miles (1 km) south of Glass Window Bridge, an interesting geological formation on the Atlantic side.
 Nice for a dip when it's calm and interesting to watch from above when the sea is rough.

-Rental places for your beach vacation in Eleuthera abound.
+Rental places for your beach vacation in here abound.
 Why?...
 Because many foreigners - mainly from the US - are renting out their homes or guest cottages.
-For an Eleuthera vacation rental on a beach of your choice.

 Just 3 miles north of Governor's Harbour the exclusive resort Sky Beach Club.
 It opened in 2009.
 It includes an infinity pool and a swim-up bar.
 On top of that, exclusive residences are available for up to 8 persons each, as well as 3 comfortable and modern bungalows for couples.

 In the central area of the island there's the fourth hotel with only 8 rooms, directly on the water.
 It's The Unique Village in North Palmetto Point on the Atlantic side that boasts all of the fine pink sand beaches.

 So you can "fly" over the island and view the most important places of interest.
 This is amazing.
 Try it!...